AGX-Foundation/agx-gold-registry/README.md

-## 📦 `agx-gold-registry`
+📦 agx-gold-registry
-### Overview
+Overview
-The AGX Open Compliance Registry is a decentralized, API-accessible database of certified gold supply chain actors across Africa.
-Designed as public infrastructure for verified trade, it enables real-time identity and compliance verification of exporters, aggregators, assayers, vault operators, and field agents within the AGX ecosystem.
-By providing a shared, auditable compliance layer for both public and private actors, the registry promotes transparency, trust, and legitimacy across national borders.
-It integrates seamlessly with AGX TradePass™, mobile onboarding workflows, and inspection records, and serves as the trust backbone of the AGX Protocol.
+The AGX Open Compliance Registry is a public, API-accessible registry of certified participants in Africa’s gold supply chain—built to power trusted, traceable trade.
+Designed as a core component of the AGX Protocol, it enables real-time verification of exporters, aggregators, assayers, vault operators, field agents, and gold traders operating in high-value, high-risk environments.

+Whether you're a government regulator, buyer, refiner, or financial institution, the Registry provides a shared compliance layer for identifying credible counterparties, viewing certification history, and tracing the legitimacy of gold across borders.
+Built for openness, the platform integrates seamlessly with AGX TradePass™, mobile onboarding workflows, and audit records, and is governed by a transparent, standards-aligned data architecture.

-### Key Features
+🛠️ Key Features
-- Open source database schema
-- Certification history and risk status display
-- Partner-only enhanced views (optional)
+Modular, open-source compliance schema
+Role-based verification system (exporter, trader, aggregator, etc.)
+Real-time certification status + audit trail
+Optional views for partners and government mirrors Support for low-connectivity field use and multilingual agents

-### Repository Includes
+📁 What This Repository Includes
-- Registry schema (Postgres or similar)
-- Search + API endpoints
+📂 Schema definitions (PostgreSQL or Supabase-compatible) 🔍 Searchable API layer (REST/GraphQL)
-- Public UI prototype
+🌐 Public UI prototype for registry lookups
-- Contributor roles and audit trails
+🔒 Permissions + contributor roles with audit logs
+🗂️ Docs on data model, governance, and deployment best practices